prezohq/prezo-assignment-frontend/README.md

 ### Tasks
 - get the drag and drop working
-  - add a temporary marker above or below a slide as you drag - the marker denotes where the new slide will be place - check the video above to see what it will look like - please reach out if you have questions
+  - add a temporary marker above or below a slide as you drag - the marker denotes where the new slide will be placed - check the video above to see what it will look like - please reach out if you have questions

-- be able to scroll inside the slide container while dragging slides - this is important - we could have many slides - and many need to scroll when reordering
+- be able to scroll inside the slide container while dragging slides - this is important - we could have many slides - and may need to scroll when reordering

 - make sure the dropped slide is always visible in the viewport